SyedMa3/eva8/S3/README.md

 Linear(32, 10)
 ```

-> We use Dropout, ReLU, Batch Normalisation after every convolution layer(except in the last we use only ReLU)
+> We use Dropout, ReLU, Batch Normalisation after every convolution layer(except in the last convolution layer we use only ReLU)

+We use log_softmax after the fully connected layer.

-### Summary of our network
+#### Summary of our network

 Using `torchsummary` we can see the summary of our network